 Specific Medical Needs:

-We do have many students on campus who have specific medical needs and may require assistance from the Health Center.
-Please don't hesitate to call the Health Center to discuss these requests.
+We do have many students on campus who have specific medical needs and may require assistance from Health & Counseling Services.
+Please don't hesitate to call Health & Counseling Services to discuss these requests.
 We will do our best to support students and their ongoing care plans in any way we can.

 Sharps containers are available at no charge to students with chronic health issues that may require injectable medications.
-Students may bring their filled sharps containers to the Health Center for proper disposal.
+Students may bring their filled sharps containers to the Health & Counseling Services office for proper disposal.
 New containers will be given in exchange for the filled ones at no charge.

 On occasion, students require referrals to local specialists.
 Some of these referrals can be made without seeing a primary care provider first.
-In these cases, the Health Center can provide students with a list of local providers who have worked with Gonzaga students in the past.
+In these cases, Health & Counseling Services can provide students with a list of local providers who have worked with Gonzaga students in the past.
 It is up to the student to confirm insurance coverage with these providers before seeking care.

 In other instances, specialty services require that students see a primary care provider before they can be referred to the specialist.
-The Student Health Center can assist students with this.
+Health & Counseling Services can assist students with this.
 We can see patients, assess their needs, and complete the referral to the specialist.

-Transportation to these off-campus appointments can be arranged by calling the Health Ride line at (509)313-5878.
+Transportation to these off-campus appointments can be arranged by submitting an online reservation on the Health Ride Request page or calling the Health Ride line at (509)313-5878.

-Brochures are all readily available for your convenience at the Health Center, in the John J. Hemmingson Center, and in Crosby Student Center.
+Brochures are all readily available for your convenience at Health & Counseling Services, in the John J. Hemmingson Center, and in Crosby Student Center.